 Led by health service researchers from Primary Care at the Faculty of Health, and supported by a grant from the National Institute for Health and Care Research (NIHR) Public Health Research Programme, it assessed whether additional support via Health Trainers was effective in improving the health behaviours and wellbeing of people receiving community supervision.

 This trial offered the possibility of a new and cost-efficient way of engaging a group of people that are seldom reached and frequently have multiple and complex needs.
 Building health and wellbeing can have a wide range of additional benefits, including an improved chance of finding work or training, perhaps reduce offending and becoming more integrated into mainstream society.

-This research was supported by the National Institute for Health Research (NIHR) Applied Research Collaboration (ARC) South West Peninsula (PenARC).
+This research was supported by the National Institute for Health and Care Research (NIHR) Applied Research Collaboration (ARC) South West Peninsula (PenARC).

 Health Trainer intervention